FACTBOX-Who wants to replace UK's defeated Labour Party leader Jeremy Corbyn?

 She resigned her energy post in 2016, one of several so-called "shadow ministers" who quit in protest against Corbyn.
 "He is unable to form a broad, inclusive shadow cabinet that draws on the best of our movement's left and right traditions," she wrote at the time.
 JESS PHILLIPS

-Known for being outspoken and candid, Phillips has long been a Corbyn critic.
-The 38-year-old ran women's refuges for victims of domestic abuse before becoming a member of parliament for Birmingham Yardley in central England in 2015.
-The youngest of four children, Phillips grew up in a Labour-supporting working class household and was given the membership of the party for her 14th birthday.
-It was a childhood ambition to become prime minister.

 Phillips said she would run for the leadership to challenge Johnson, and to rebuild trust with voters.
 Politics needs honest voices, she said.
-KEIR Starmer

-Starmer is a barrister who served as a senior public prosecutor before entering parliament and was knighted in 2014 for services to law and criminal justice.
 EMILY THORNBERRY

 Thornberry, 59, has represented the seat in north London next door to Corbyn's since 2005 and is Labour's foreign affairs spokeswoman.
 She is running for the leadership.
 A strong supporter of a second Brexit referendum and of remaining in the European Union, Thornberry has said the question for the next leader should not be their position on Brexit but what their plan is for taking on Johnson.

 Thornberry joined Labour when she was 17, saying she was motivated by her experience of being raised by a single mother in social housing.
 She went on to become a human rights barrister.
-TIMETABLE FOR THE ELECTION

-Jan.
-7-13 - Nominations for candidates open from members of parliament and members of the European Parliament.
-Jan.
-14-16 - People can pay 25 pounds to become a registered supporter of the party to vote in the leadership election.

-Jan.
-20 - Freeze date after which new members and affiliated supporters will not be eligible to vote.
-Jan.
-15 - The second round of nominations opens, for local Labour Parties and affiliated organizations such as trade unions.
+CLIVE LEWIS, a junior finance spokesman for Labour, has withdrawn from the contest after saying "it's clear that I won't get on the ballot".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)